cse110-sp23-group23/cse110-sp23-group23/specs/adrs/051923-pipeline.md

 ## Decision Outcome

-Opted for ESLint because it is the easiest to set up, learn and use than the other alternatives.
+The team opted for ESLint because it is the easiest to set up and has more configuration options than the alternatives.
+The configurability and ease of use has made this the top choice for us when it comes to linters.

 # Use JSDocs for documentation